 A word of warning: Learning how to create abstract glitch art with Notepad can be a bit challenging.
 There’s no way of knowing how your final photo is going to look.
 Keep copying and pasting symbols until you find the result that you like.
 It involves a lot of trial and error, but the random process is what makes it fun.

-Of course, image glitch isn’t just limited to digital platforms.
-You can also create them using analog gadgets such VHS tapes and camcorders.
+Of course, image glitches aren’t just limited to digital platforms.
+You can also create them using analog gadgets such as VHS tapes and camcorders.

-Instead of emulating effects with editing software, you can create real glitches using these devices yourself.
+Instead of emulating effects with editing software, you can create real glitches with these devices.

 You can ask your parents or even grandparents if they have an old VCR or camcorder lying around.
 If not, you can always find plenty of these gadgets at thrift stores for cheap.
 It may take a lot more work, but when it comes down to it, nothing beats the authenticity of real noise and distortion.

 Using a camcorder, you can record yourself or another subject as the basis for your glitched image.
 When you have enough footage, fast forward and rewind the tape until you see static all across the screen.
 You can apply the same process to your VCR as well.

 You can digitize the footage through your computer using video capture software (Adobe Premiere works).
 You can also take a photo of the screen with your digital camera.
 This method will give your shot an even grittier look.